Autofiction

-In literary criticism, autofiction is a form of fictionalized autobiography.
+Autofiction is, in literary criticism, a form of fictionalized autobiography.

+Definition

-Autofiction combines two mutually inconsistent narrative forms, namely autobiography, and fiction.
-An author may decide to recount their life in the third person, to modify significant details and characters, using fictive subplots and imagined scenarios with real-life characters in the service of a search for self.
-In this way, autofiction shares similarities with the Bildungsroman as well as the New Narrative movement and has parallels with faction, a genre devised by Truman Capote to describe his novel In Cold Blood.
+In autofiction, an author may decide to recount their life in the third person, to modify significant details and characters, use invented subplots and imagined scenarios with real-life characters in the service of a search for self.
+In this way, autofiction shares similarities with the Bildungsroman as well as the New Narrative movement and has parallels with faction, a genre devised by Truman Capote to describe his work of narrative nonfiction In Cold Blood.

 Serge Doubrovsky coined the term in 1977 with reference to his novel Fils.
-However, autofiction arguably existed as an intergeneric practice with ancient roots long before Doubrovsky coined the term.
+However, autofiction arguably existed as a practice with ancient roots long before Doubrovsky coined the term.
 Michael Skafidas argues that the first-person narrative can be traced back to the confessional subtleties of Sappho's lyric "I." Philippe Vilain distinguishes autofiction from autobiographical novels in that autofiction requires a first-person narrative by a protagonist who has the same name as the author.
 Elizabeth Hardwick's novel Sleepless Nights and Chris Kraus's I Love Dick have been deemed early seminal works popularizing the form of autofiction.
-Critics and journalists have polarized views on the genre.